kelly-pritts/Hubspot-Challenge/README.md

 Once the input dataset has been transformed into an inbox view, you will need to send the result via an HTTP POST to

 https://candidate.hubteam.com/candidateTest/v3/problem/result?userKey=984349804cd8bd48b2f5aebc8539

-Notes
+## Notes
-Timestamps are in milliseconds.
+- Timestamps are in milliseconds.
-Messages may not be given in chronological order.
+- Messages may not be given in chronological order.
-The most recent message should contain the userId of the user who the message is from.
+- The most recent message should contain the userId of the user who the message is from.
-Conversations should be in reverse chronological order based on the timestamp of the most recent message in the conversation.
+- Conversations should be in reverse chronological order based on the timestamp of the most recent message in the conversation.

-API Guidelines
+## API Guidelines
 If your answer is correct, the API will return 200 OK.
 If the request is malformatted or incorrect, the API will return 400 along with a message indicating if the response is of the wrong structure or incorrect.

 If you get a 5xx response, let us know and we’ll help you out.

 The candidate.hubteam.com domain is set up with a permissive cross-origin policy, so you can POST to it from any location in a browser if you choose to implement in an in-browser JS solution.

-Evaluation
+## Evaluation
-When you’re done, this page will update with a form to upload your code.
-We’ll evaluate you based on three things:
+When youre done, this page will update with a form to upload your code.
+We will evaluate you based on three things:

-First and foremost, if you complete the project within three hours.
+1. First and foremost, if you complete the project within three hours.
 If you haven't completed the project in three hours, do feel free to continue trying to submit a correct solution though.
-Next, the time from when you click the start button below to the time you submit a correct solution.
+1. Next, the time from when you click the start button below to the time you submit a correct solution.
-Finally, the quality of code you submit.
+1. Finally, the quality of code you submit.
 We’re looking for simplicity, clarity and readability over cleverness or flexbility.

 We think you should be able to complete this project in a single sitting, so try to allocate a single block if you can.